Capitals’ home skid reaches six games with a 5-3 loss to the Maple Leafs

 Petr Mrazek made 30 saves on 33 shots for Toronto.

 Michael Bunting gave the Maple Leafs a 1-0 lead just 2:35 in.
-Maple Leafs star Auston Matthews then swept the puck off the goal line to prevent a Capitals goal by mere centimeters.
+Maple Leafs star Auston Matthews then swept the puck off the goal line to prevent a Capitals goal by mere inches.

 Conor Sheary did tie the score at 1 with 3:37 left in the first with a deflection of Nicklas Backstrom’s point shot.
 William Nylander put Toronto back on top with 1:11 to go before defenseman Justin Holl scored with just 1.6 seconds left following a net-front scramble, ending Samsonov’s night early.